 Sometimes instructors won’t reveal the point of concentration right away.
 They may want you to discover something for yourself in the moment.
 But at the end of the exercise you should know the point.
 If not, ask the instructor to explain.

-If you finish an exercise and realize you haven’t been aware of the point of concentration, ask to try again.
+If you finish an exercise and realize you haven’t focused on the point of concentration, ask to try again.
 Otherwise, it’s been a waste of your time.

 Dive into exercises